michaelnisi/skull/README.md

 }
 ```

-To build and run this example, in this repo, try:
+On macOS, building and running this example is easy.

 ```
 cd example